Preserving Expert-Level Privacy in Offline Reinforcement Learning: EXPERIMENTS

 \section{EXPERIMENTS}

-Ensuring reasonable levels of privacy requires significant amounts of hyperparameter tuning and a large number of data points, and typically comes with a non-trivial performance impact\footnote{In supervised learning, for example, the accuracy on ImageNet training can go from $>75\%$ to $\sim47.9\%$ in the private case~\citep{kurakin2022training}}.
-Intuitively, with the demand for expert-level privacy in our setting, we risk severe degradation of utility since each ``record" (each expert's data) forms a much larger fraction of the overall dataset.
-It is thus imperative that we create a dataset which consists of diverse data collected from a large number of different experts.
-We describe our data generation procedure to ensure this below.
+Ensuring reasonable privacy requires significant hyperparameter tuning and a large number of data points, often impacting performance adversely\footnote{In supervised learning, for example, the accuracy on ImageNet training can go from $>75\%$ to $\sim47.9\%$ in the private case~\citep{kurakin2022training}, under example-level privacy.}.
+Intuitively, with the demand for expert-level privacy in our setting, we risk severe degradation of utility since each ``record'' (each expert's data) forms a much larger fraction of the overall dataset.
+We recover most of this performance loss, significantly outperforming DP-SGD.